Hands-On: Explain Your Model¶

 Depending on the exact location of the sliders, your values may be different from the ones shown in this analysis.

-DSS returns 137 rows for which the output probabilities are less than
+In our example, DSS returned 140 rows for which the output probabilities are less than

 0.70.
 Each row explanation is represented in a card below the probability density plot.
 Notice that DSS has selected customerID as the identifier, but you can change this selection.